97joseph/Advanced_Integrated_Processor_Systems/README.md

 Citation generator

 The system will have the following characteristics: a.
 Hardware: Raspberry Pi, Camera, WiFi module b.
-Software: Face recognition ML algorithm, Python, MySQL i just want you to do the written part
+Software: Face recognition ML algorithm, Python, MySQL